Korea Beyond K-pop for International Families

 The relationship between creativity and pressure.

-The contrast between collective systems and individual expression.
+The tension between collective systems and individual expression.

 Why Reflection Matters in Family MICE